Actors

 Recent Film Salaries

-In 2022, Tatum was paid $10 million for starring in Lost City, while his co-star, Sandra Bullock, was paid double, earning $20 million.
+In 2022, Tatum was paid $10 million for starring in Lost City, while his co-star, Sandra Bullock, earned double that amount, $20 million.
 A year later, Amazon Studios paid Channing a whopping $25 million to star in Red Shirt.
 It was the single highest upfront salary of his career.

 Highest-Grossing Movies